CAST Test Graphic Arithmetic: A Prep Guide for Line Installers

 Success on this test comes from a systematic approach.
 Rushing leads to simple mistakes, like misreading a dimension or miscounting components.
 Follow this process for each question to maximize your accuracy.

-- Analyze the Question First: Before you even look at the drawing in detail, read the question carefully.
-Identify exactly what you need to find.
-Are you calculating a total length, an area, a difference in elevation, or counting parts?
+- Analyze the Question First: Before you examine the drawing in detail, read the question carefully.
+Identify exactly what you need to find: a total length, an area, a difference, or a count?

-- Examine the Drawing and Legend: Turn your attention to the graphic.
-Take a moment to understand the layout.
-Most importantly, check for a legend or scale.
-The legend will define the symbols, and the scale (e.g., “1 square = 5 feet”) is critical for accurate calculations.
+- Examine the Drawing and Legend: Look over the graphic to understand layout, symbols, and the scale.
+The legend defines symbols; the scale (for example, “1 square = X feet”) is critical for accurate calculations.

-- Extract the Relevant Data: Go back to the drawing and locate all the numbers and components needed to answer the question.
-Ignore any extra information that isn’t relevant to the specific problem you’re solving.
-Write down the key dimensions or counts on your scratch paper.
+- Extract the Relevant Data: Locate all numbers and components needed to answer the question.
+Ignore extra information not relevant to this specific problem.
+Jot key dimensions or counts on scratch paper.

-- Perform the Calculation: With the data gathered, perform the required math.
-Be methodical.
-Double-check your arithmetic.
-This is where foundational knowledge from your electrician school or self-study pays off.
+- Perform the Calculation: With the data gathered, do the math methodically.
+Double-check arithmetic.
+This is where foundational knowledge from your electrician school or on-the-job practice pays off.

-- Check Your Units and Finalize: Does the question ask for the answer in feet, inches, or square yards?
-Ensure your final answer matches the required units.
-Reread the question one last time to confirm you’ve answered what was asked.
+- Check Your Units and Finalize: Confirm whether the answer should be in feet, inches, or another unit, and verify your final result matches the requested units.
+Reread the question to ensure you answered precisely what was asked.

-This structured method helps prevent the common errors that can occur under pressure, ensuring your skills in electrical drawing calculations are accurately reflected in your score.
+This structured method reduces common errors that occur under time pressure and ensures your electrical drawing calculations reflect your true ability.

 Strategies and Tips for Test Day